The Catch (American TV series)

 The Catch is an American comedy-drama television series that aired on ABC from March 24, 2016, to May 11, 2017.
 It stars Mireille Enos and Peter Krause, was created by Jennifer Schuur, Kate Atkinson, and Helen Gregory, and developed by Allan Heinberg, and was executive produced by Shondaland's Shonda Rhimes and Betsy Beers.
 Julie Anne Robinson also served as an executive producer and directed the pilot episode.
-The series premiered on May 12, 2016 and was renewed for a second season.
-The second season premiered on March 9, 2017.
-On May 11, 2017, ABC cancelled the series after two seasons.
+In May 2016, the series was renewed for a second season, which premiered on March 9, 2017.
+In May 2017, the series was canceled after two seasons.

 Premise

 The Catch follows Alice Vaughan (Enos), who runs a private investigation firm in Los Angeles, California.
 After being defrauded by her fiancé, she is determined to find him—between working on other cases—before it ruins her career.
 Her fiancé, Benjamin Jones (Krause), is revealed to be a master con artist working for a high-stakes international crime operation along with Margot Bishop (Sonya Walger).
 Rose Rollins, Elvy Yost, Jay Hayden, Jacky Ido, and Alimi Ballard also co-star.